milaboratory/minnn/docs/source/appendix.rst

    mist filter "Len(G1) = 3"

 Consensus reads filter is used for filtering MIF files written by :ref:`consensus` action.
 The syntax is :code:`MinConsensusReads=value`.
-Only consensuses calculated from *value* or more reads will be passed to the output.
+Only consensuses calculated from :code:`value` or more reads will be passed to the output.
 Examples:

 .. code-block:: console